 Secondly, when we bring the above principle to bear on the problem at hand—the contradiction we see between the free offer of the gospel and the Reformed election of Acts 13:48—we are forced to conclude that either the free offer of the gospel is in error or the common translation of Acts 13:48 is in error.
 For me this is a no brainer.
 I side with the vast array of passages in the Bible which present the free offer of the gospel to all men.
 I won’t, I can’t, shunt them aside for one difficult verse.

-Thirdly, the Greek in the original does not in any way, shape, or form demand the common translation.
+Thirdly, the Greek in the original does not demand the common translation.
 The line in question runs, ἐπίστευσαν ὅσοι ἦσαν τεταγμένοι εἰς ζωὴν αἰώνιον , “they believed — as many as — they were — self set/set — to — life — eternal.”
-The form τεταγμένοι (tetagmenoi) is a middle/passive participle, and we must determine from the context and the nature of the case whether we ought to translate this form as a middle or as a passive.
-As a passive it would be transated something along the line of were set, were appointed, were arranged, were determined (by someone else).
-As a middle it would be translated something along the line of set themselves, appointed themselves (took it upon themselves), arranged themselves, determined.
+The form τεταγμένοι (tetagmenoi) is a middle/passive participle, and we must determine from the context and the nature of the case whether we ought to translate this form as a middle or a passive.
+As a passive it would be translated along the lines of were set, were appointed, were arranged, were determined (by someone else).
+As a middle it would be translated along the lines of set themselves, appointed themselves (took it upon themselves), arranged themselves, determined for themselves.
 Both senses are common in Koine Greek and Classical Greek.
-This exact form is regularly used of armies arranging themselves on their battle field in their formations.
+This exact form is regularly used by the Greek historians in the middle sense for armies, in response to commands from their superiors, arranging themselves on the battlefield into the proper battle formations.

 Further, in 1 Cor.
-16:15 we have a precedent for a middle translation of the same verb, “they addicted themselves to the ministry” (KJV) and “they devoted themselves to the ministry” (NKJV, NASB, ESV).
-Here we find the active form with a reflexive pronoun, ἔταξαν ἑαυτούς, “they set themselves,” which is essentially the equivalent of the middle.
+16:15 we find a precedent for the middle translation of τεταγμένοι (tetagmenoi).
+There we read, “they addicted themselves to the ministry” in the KJV and “they devoted themselves to the ministry” in the NKJV, NASB, and ESV.
+This phrase is a translation of the active form of τασσω (tassō) with a reflexive pronoun, ἔταξαν ἑαυτούς, “they set themselves,” which is essentially the equivalent of the middle.
 Following this train of thought, we could translate Acts 13:48 “As many as devoted themselves to eternal life believed” or “as many as set themselves to eternal life believed.”

-And now we have a thought that rings true with Scripture and experience.
-God everywhere in the New Testament holds out eternal life as a motive to believe the gospel.
-In Acts 13:48 we find men who take this motive to heart and believe.
-And in my own experience I can testify that it was the offer of eternal life that led me to faith in Christ.
+Νow we have a sense for Acts 13:48 that rings true with Scripture and experience.
+God everywhere in the New Testament holds out eternal life as a motive to believe the gospel, and in this passage we find men who take this motive to heart and believe.
+This is my own experience.
+It was the offer of eternal life that led me to faith in Christ.
 Only after I believed did the sin issue and the glory-of-God issue explode upon my heart and conscience.

-Fourthly, this understanding of Acts 13:48 is in keeping with the spirit of a number of passages in the Bible: “everyone who prepares his heart to seek God” (2 Chron.
+Fourthly, this understanding of Acts 13:48 is in keeping with the spirit of a number of passages in the Bible that address human responsibility in the gospel: “everyone who prepares his heart to seek God” (2 Chron.
 30:19), “such as set their heart to seek the Lord” (2 Chron.
 11:16), “he did not prepare his heart to seek the Lord” (2 Chron.
 12:14), “the people had not directed their hearts to the God of their fathers” (2 Chron.
 20:33), “prepare your hearts for the Lord” (1 Sam 7:3), “fix their heart toward you” (1 Chron.
 29:18), and “a generation that did not set its heart aright” (Psalm 78:8).
-So we understand that Acts 13:48 addresses the issue of men turning their hearts toward God and his wonderful promise of eternal life.
+Acts 13:48 presents to us men who turned their hearts toward God because they had been incentivized by his goodness and his promise of eternal life.

 “Eyes wide open, brain engaged, heart on fire”